 Are you likely to get hit by the BEAST vulnerability?

-Given the many conditions that need to be met to execute a BEAST attack, you will not likely get attacked in this way.
+Given the many conditions needed to execute a BEAST attack, you will not likely get attacked in this way.
 Moreover, if attackers manage to position themselves in such a way as to meet all the requirements, they would have many more options to compromise your system and user data.

 Since BEAST exploits vulnerabilities used in other attacks, it is still essential to take measures to avoid exposure.
-For example, if your server supports TLS 1.0 or any version of SSL, a host of vulnerabilities will be present.
+For example, a host of vulnerabilities will be present if your server supports TLS 1.0 or any version of SSL.
 See the section below for brief information on preventing the possibility of a BEAST attack.

 How to prevent the BEAST attack?

-Initially, it was recommended to switch to the RC4 stream cipher to prevent the vulnerabilities associated with CBC in TLS quickly.
+Initially, switching to the RC4 stream cipher was recommended to quickly prevent the vulnerabilities associated with CBC in TLS.
 But in 2013, the RC4 cipher was found to be unsafe in many ways.
 So two years later, its use in TLS implementations was prohibited.

 Currently, the simplest and most efficient way of preventing a BEAST attack is to turn off and disable support for TLS 1.0 and 1.1., as well as SSL on your server.
 Doing this also protects you from other security flaws that exploit vulnerabilities in SSL and earlier versions of TLS, such as POODLE or DROWN.